 Can cats eat oranges?
 You might be wondering this if you’re snacking on an orange and your cat seems like they might be interested in trying some.
-Human can eat oranges, but are oranges safe for cats?
+Human can eat oranges, but are they safe for cats?

 The short answer is no, cats can’t safely eat oranges.
 In fact, due to the essential oils contained in oranges, the citrus fruit is considered toxic to cats.
-As always, you should ask your vet before sharing any human foods with your favorite feline.
+As always, you must ask your vet before sharing any human foods with your favorite feline.

 Let’s dig into what you need to know about oranges and cats.

 While oranges might be beneficial for humans to eat due to their excellent amounts of vitamin C, it’s another situation for cats entirely.

 The essential oils that oranges contain are toxic to cats, so they should definitely be avoided.
 A cat who eats an orange might suffer from a very severe case of diarrhea.
 They might also start to vomit, due to the citric acid in oranges upsetting their stomach.

 In some cases, it has been proven that eating oranges can actually make a cat depressed, or even cause them to become highly photosensitive.

 What Should I Do If My Cat Ate An Orange?